rszheng/Ethereum-Develop/JavaScript-API.md

   ```
   Note that I'm using the Rinkeby network.

- *Get a transaction*:

- We will check the first transaction of block 1234567:
+ *Get a transaction*: we will check the first transaction of block 1234567:
  ```
  var transaction = web3.eth.getTransactionFromBlock(1234567,0);
  console.log(transaction);